prebid/prebid.github.io/prebid-server/developers/pbs-build-an-analytics-adapter.md

 Prebid Server will then write sample log messages to the file you provided.

-## HTTP Analytics Module in PBS-Go
+### HTTP Analytics Module in PBS-Go
 The HTTP Analytics Module can send selected Analytics Events to a specified HTTP endpoint.

 The sample rate has to be between `0.0` (never sample) and `1.0` (always sample).
 The sample rate is always evaluated and defaults to `0.0`.

 The module uses [github.com/antonmedv/expr](github.com/antonmedv/expr) for complex filter options.
 The [analytics object](https://github.com/mllrsohn/prebid-server/tree/master/analytics/core.go) is always passed into the expression.

+Here's how it can be configured:

 ```yaml
 analytics: